zdellaert/ZD_Putnam_Lab_Notebook/_posts/2022-10-03-Protocols_Zymo_Quick_DNA_RNA_Miniprep_Plus.md

 These steps analyze the quantity and quality of the DNA/RNA extracted.

 ## RNA/DNA Quantity
-Follow Broad Range dsDNA and RNA Qubit [protocol](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/Qubit-Protocol/) to analyze sample ++quantity++.
+Follow Broad Range dsDNA and RNA Qubit [protocol](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/Qubit-Protocol/) to analyze sample **quantity**.
 Read standards once and record values, read all samples twice.

 ## DNA Quality
 If DNA quantity is sufficient (typically >10 ng/µL) follow the PPP Agarose Gel [Protocol](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/Gel-Protocol/) to determine DNA quality.
 "Good" DNA should form a distinct band a the very top of the gel.